mrousavy/nitro/README.md

 Android native modules and view components can be written either in pure C++, or pure Kotlin/Java.
 Thanks to fbjni, even complex types can be effortlessly bridged to Kotlin/Java with minimal overhead! 🔥

+## Margelo

+Nitro is built with ❤️ by Margelo.
+We build fast and beautiful apps.
+Contact us at [margelo.com](https://margelo.com) for consultancy services.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.